 Pure woollen symmetrical knots on a cotton warp, two weft shoots per row of knots.

 Ardebil has a Sufi shrine that is an important pilgrimage centre.
 The famous Ardebil Carpets now in the Getty and the V&A were gifted to the shrine during the Safavid era.
-The Safavid Empire and the fact of Iran being a Shia Islam country began in Ardebil in the early 16th century.
+The Safavid Empire and the fact of Persia being a Shia Islam country began in Ardebil in the early 16th century.

 A Tour de Force of Persian Art.